Finding Near-Optimal Weight Independent Sets at Scale: Related Work

-Finally, there are exact procedures which are either based on other extension of the branch-and-bound paradigm, e.g.~\cite{rebennack2011branch,warrier2005branch,warrier2007branch}, or on the reformulation into other $\mathcal{NP}$-complete problems, for which a variety of solvers already exist.
-For instance, Xu~\etal~\cite{xu2016new} developed an algorithm called \textsf{SBMS}, which calculates an optimal solution for a given MWVC instance by solving a series of SAT instances.
-Also for the MWVC problem a new exact algorithm using the branch-and-bound idea combined with data reduction rules were recently presented \cite{DBLP:journals/corr/abs-1903-05948}.
+Finally, there are exact procedures which are either based on other extension of the branch-and-bound paradigm~\cite{rebennack2011branch,warrier2005branch,warrier2007branch}, or on the reformulation into other $\mathcal{NP}$-complete problems, such as SAT, for which a variety of solvers already exist~\cite{xu2016new}.

 We additionally note that there are several recent works on the complementary maximum weighted clique problem that are able to handle large real-world networks~\cite{fang2016exact,jiang2017exact,held2012maximum}.
-However, using these solvers for the maximum weight independent set problem requires computing complement graphs.
+However, using these solvers for the MWIS problem require computing complement graphs.
 Since large real-world networks are often very sparse, processing their complements quickly becomes infeasible due to their memory~requirement.

-\subsection{Heuristic Methods.}
+\subsection{Heuristic Methods}

 A widely used heuristic approach is local search, which usually computes an initial solution and then tries to improve it by simple insertion, removal or swap operations.
-Although in theory local search generally offers no guarantees for the solution's quality, in practice they find high quality solutions significantly faster than exact procedures.
+Although local search generally offers no guarantees for solution quality, in practice local search algorithms find high-quality solutions significantly faster than exact procedures.

-For unweighted graphs, the iterated local search (ARW) by Andrade~\etal~\cite{andrade-2012}, is a very successful heuristic.
+For unweighted graphs, the iterated local search (\textsf{ARW}) by Andrade~\etal~\cite{andrade-2012}, is a very successful heuristic.
 It is based on so-called $(1,2)$-swaps which remove one vertex from the solution and add two new vertices to it, thus improving the current solution by one.
-Their algorithm uses special data structures which find such a $(1,2)$-swap in linear time in the number of edges or prove that none exists.
 Their algorithm is able to find (near-)optimal solutions for small to medium-size instances in milliseconds, but struggles on massive instances with millions of vertices and edges.

-The hybrid iterated local search (\hils) by Nogueira~\etal~\cite{hybrid-ils-2018} adapts the ARW algorithm for weighted graphs.
+The hybrid iterated local search (\hils) by Nogueira~\etal~\cite{hybrid-ils-2018} adapts the \textsf{ARW} algorithm for weighted graphs.
 In addition to weighted $(1,2)$-swaps, it also uses $(\omega,1)$-swaps that add one vertex $v$ into the current solution and exclude its $\omega$ neighbors.
-These two types of neighborhoods are explored separately using variable neighborhood descent (VND).